Sun Xiu (Jin dynasty): Early life and career

 Sun Xiu was a native of Langya Commandery.
 For generations, his family followed the Way of the Five Pecks of Rice, and Sun himself was also a practitioner of this teaching.
 Sun grew to become a minor official in Langya, but it was said that he displayed poor behaviour.
 His superior at the time, Pan Yue, despised him because of this and had him flogged on numerous occasions.

 Some time after Sima Lun became the Prince of Langya in February 266, Sun Xiu managed to win his trust through flattery and became an official under him.
 Sun would write documents on his behalf, and Lun greatly appreciated his literary talents.
 When Lun was made Prince of Zhao in October 277, Sun Xiu decided to change his family register to Zhao Commandery and was subsequently made an attendant.

 After the ascension of Emperor Hui in May 290, Sima Lun was given military command over Qinzhou and Yongzhou.
 During his tenure, Lun's administration caused a series of tribal revolt which peaked in 296.
-Both Lun and Sun Xiu placed the blame on the Inspector of Yongzhou, Xie Xi (解系), and the two sides sent petitions to the court accusing one another.
+Both Lun and Sun Xiu placed the blame on the Inspector of Yongzhou, Xie Xi (解系), (Note: The character "解" has different pronunciations: "jiě", "jiè" and "xiè".
+When used as a surname, it is pronounced as "xiè".) and the two sides sent petitions to the court accusing one another.
 Lun was eventually recalled to Luoyang, and was replaced by his half-brother Sima Rong (司馬肜).
 Xie also called for Sun Xiu's execution, believing that it would appeal to the tribes' demands.
 The minister, Zhang Hua considered it and told Sima Rong to prepare Sun's execution.
 However, an acquaintance of Sun Xiu, Xin Ran managed to convince Sima Rong not to carry out Zhang's orders.